zhon/mockist-style-javascript-tdd-kata/README.md

     ...
 };
 ```
-Why is the earBox showing up? **I need to stub jQuery.show in all the Ear tests.**
+Why is the earBox showing up? **I am stubbing 'jQuery.show' in all the Ear tests to make it disapear.**
 ```js
 buster.testCase("Ear", {